-Cleary et al. (2007), Lyandres (2007), within a dynamic framework, and Guariglia (2008) for the UK (1993-2003 period, with 99% firms not traded) finds this relationship to hold for a wide range of industrial sectors.
+these findings are Povel and Raith (2002), Cleary et al. (2007), Lyandres (2007), within a dynamic framework, and Guarilia (2008) for the UK (1993-2003 period, with 99% firms not traded) finds this relationship to hold for a wide range of industrial sectors.6

-Finally, another group of literature points that cash-flows might contain information about firm's investment opportunities, meaning that Q should be corrected (e.g., Chirinko, 1997; Erickson and Whited, 2000; Gomes, 2001; Alti, 2003; Cummings et al., 2006; and Abel and Eberly, 2004).
-This group of authors argues that firms have a high level of uncertainty about their investment projects quality and so cash-flow realizations reduce the level of uncertainty by providing new information and revealing the quality of such projects.
-Specifically, if this relation holds for certain groups of firms (which appears to be the case for young and growth firms), then it is natural to expect high sensitivities of investment to cash-flow even if firms are not financially constrained.
-In particular, Alti (2003), in a model where financial frictions are absent, shows that, even after Q correction, firms present sensitivity to cash-flow.
+Finally, another group of literature points that cash-flows might contain information about firm's investment opportunities, meaning that Q should be corrected (e.g. Chirinko, 1997; Erickson and Whited, 2000; Gomes, 2001; Alti, 2003; Cummings et al., 2006; and Abel and Eberly, 2004).
+Nonetheless, Alti (2003) finds that even after Q correction, every firms present sensitivity to cash-flow.
 In addition, Bhagat et al. (2005) find evidence that financially distressed firms exhibit positive investment-cash flow sensitivities if they operate at a profit, low sensitivity if operate at a loss and invest less than in the previous year and strong negative sensitivity if operate at a loss and invest more than in the previous year, while Chang et al. (2007) find supportive evidence for the case of Australia.